- Eagle Permits

 About the project

-The U.S. Fish and Wildlife Service (Service) is posting a draft environmental assessment for a request on an incidental take permit for bald eagles at the Rock Creek Wind Facility in Missouri.
-The applicant, Rock Creek Wind Project LLC, is requesting a 30-year permit under the Bald and Golden Eagle Protection Act for take of bald eagles at its 150-turbine facility near Tarkio in northwestern Missouri.
+The U.S. Fish and Wildlife Service (Service) posted a draft environmental assessment for a request on an incidental take permit for bald eagles at the Rock Creek Wind Facility in Missouri.
+The applicant, Rock Creek Wind Project LLC, requested a 30-year permit under the Bald and Golden Eagle Protection Act for take of bald eagles at its 150-turbine facility near Tarkio in northwestern Missouri.
 A 30-day public comment period was open until January 8, 2019.
 After review and incorporation of public comments the take permit was issued to the applicant on April 14, 2019.